-This idea is not only applicable for cybersecurity but for any role in general.
-In the human capital matrix, the “easy to replace and low value added” roles are sure to be automated.
-“Easy to replace and high value added” can be outsourced on the other hand.
+This idea is not only applicable to cybersecurity but for any role in general.
+In the human capital matrix, the “easy to replace and low value-added” roles are sure to be automated.
+“Easy to replace and high value-added” can be outsourced on the other hand.

-- Answer #3: Start you career with operational roles going to management roles.
+- Answer #3: Start your career with operational roles going to management roles.

 - Answer #4: Invest in education and certifications.

 I am not a fan of comparing universities and claim that one is superior to the other.
 I’ve met a lot of outstanding cybersecurity professionals from all over the world.
 Some came from the known schools while some graduated from relatively new schools.
 Some didn’t even finish their degrees but they are great at work.

 Obtaining a college degree is a qualification (usually first in the list) in most cybersecurity jobs.
 Other than a qualification, I think significant experience is a better measurement of cybersecurity mastery.
 Schools may try to provide the best lab for the students but it is still different in the real-world.
 Cyber attacks don’t have scope and limitations.
 They just hit and harm.

 Lastly, I personally think that certifications are important too.
 Aside from that, it is also a qualification, it helps you learn the body of knowledge in a standardized and systematic manner.
 It will also validate what you know and give you more inputs to advance your skill.
 I know there are different schools of thought on certifications and I agree with the important points.
 I even wrote a blog entry about it.
 But there are far more advantages to taking them to equip people with the right skills and knowledge for the job.

 You can view the IT Certification Roadmap from CompTIA for a guide and sample here.

 So what are you waiting for?
 Start your cybersecurity now!

 You can download my presentation slide on this topic here: A Primer on IT Security Career Privacy and Ethics v1.